canonical/paas-app-charmer/sdk-docs/tutorials/flask.md

 Added local charm "sample-flask", revision 1, to the model no change to endpoints in space "alpha": grafana-dashboard, ingress, logging, metrics-endpoint, secret-storage

-# Verify that the new 'language' configuration option is available
+# Verify that the new 'language' configuration option is available:
 ubuntu@charm-dev-vm:~/sample-flask/charm$ juju config sample-flask | grep -A 7 language
   language:
     default: eng